DimitrivC/Final_Project/DESIGN.md

   (8) Each table has a button with the text "Remove" which deletes the charity from the calculation.
 All content will be lost.
 The user will be asked if she's sure before it actually happens.
     Required: @@@@
   (8) Clik a button with the text "Save new charity."
 The user will be directed to Save_New_Charity_Activity (see below).
-    Required:
+    Required: @@@@@
   (9) Click a button with the text "Add saved charity."
 The user will be directed to Add_Saved_Charity_Activity (see below).
-    Required:
+    Required: @@@@@
   (10) Click a button with the text "Show shared charities."
 The user is shown a list of all other charities, along with the calculations, shared by other users. (the user can save and share one herself via Save_New_Charity).
 They are sorted as follows: if a user has selected charities already, these are on top.
 Otherwise they're ordered alphabetically.
-    Required:
+    Required: @@@@@@
-  (11) Click a button with the text "Calculate!"
+  (11) Click a button with the text "Calculate!" as soon as there are two charities.
 All probabilities have to be properly assigned, and all outcomes have to have numerical values attatched to them.
 If something isn't done, the user will be notified what specifically is wrong.
 If all is well, she will be directed to Calculate_Activity.
 But, first the expected utility of all charities will be calculated, and the conclusions are given to an intent to go to Calculate_Activity.
-    Required:
+    Required: @@@@@@
 (iii) Also required:
   (a) Check to see if the user is logged in via Firebase as soon as the user reaches this Activity.
 If not, she will be redirected to Login_Activity.
 If she is, nothing happens (so she remains on this page).
-    Required:
+    Required: @@@@@@
   (b) Nice Background
-    Required:
   (c) Title of page
-    Required:
   (d) Save instance state

 ## Calculate_Activity